 Cockroaches induce asthma attacks and trigger various allergies.
-Some of them also contain bacteria that cause diarrhea, typhoid fever, and vomiting.
+Some also contain bacteria that cause diarrhea, typhoid fever, and vomiting.
 As a result, we can say that cockroaches are dangerous but usually not deadly and also bite.

-Because of their size, they can be off putting to people but present no harm.
+Because of their size, they can be off-putting to people but present no harm.

-Actually, cicadas are great for our environment.
+Cicadas are great for our environment.
 When cicadas die off, they provide nitrogen to the plants for better growth.